 The military medal was a common type, presented by China’s shifting armies of the time.
 We couldn’t determine if of Nationalist, Communist or of some warlord origin.
-The scars explained my assumed arthritis which impinged on his military posture.
-The battle scars explained his odd comment at Rickie’s funeral.
+The battle scars explained his assumed arthritis movements that impinged on his military posture and his odd comment at Rickie’s funeral.

 “War, it’s death, death of those you love, over and over again.”

 The photographs were the most revealing.
 One was of Dad and a young woman as a stiff, serious, couple in traditional Chinese wedding garb, obviously his formal wedding portrait.
 The attire suggested neither was of peasant stock.

 The other was of the same Chinese woman with Dad and a young child.

 Dad obviously had a prior family.
 Were they killed, abandoned or separated from him in China by events?
 It meant I had a potential additional unknown sibling and a stepmother, dead or alive.
 Another photo was of a white female, perhaps a missionary teacher.